Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 ---
 layout: default
-title: Deploy Cadence to Google Kubernetes Engine (GKE) with PostgreSQL and Elasticsearch v7 using Helm
+title: Deploy Cadence with Helm on GKE
 permalink: /docs/codelabs/helm-deploy-postgres-elasticsearch
 ---
-## Codelab: Deploy Cadence to Google Kubernetes Engine (GKE) with PostgreSQL and Elasticsearch v7 using Helm
+## Codelab: Deploy Cadence with Helm on GKE

-This codelab walks you through deploying Cadence on a Google Cloud GKE cluster using Helm, configuring PostgreSQL as the main database and Elasticsearch v7 for advanced visibility.
-It is designed for first-time Helm and Kubernetes users.
+Ready to deploy Cadence?
+This codelab walks you through a complete, production-ready deployment using official Helm charts—no custom scripting required.
+Whether you're new to Kubernetes or an experienced platform engineer, you'll have Cadence running on GKE with PostgreSQL and Elasticsearch in under 30 minutes.

+We've done the heavy lifting: the Helm charts are tested, maintained, and ready to use.
+Just follow the steps, and you'll have a fully functional Cadence cluster with advanced visibility features.

+**Prerequisites:**
-- Prerequisites: Google Cloud project with billing enabled
+- Google Cloud project with billing enabled

-### What you’ll build
-- A GKE cluster
+- An existing GKE cluster with kubectl access
+  - If you need to create a cluster, see [Creating a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster)
+- Basic familiarity with terminal commands

+**Designed for:**
+- First-time Helm and Kubernetes users who want clear explanations
+- Experienced users who need a quick reference

+### What you'll build
-- A Cadence deployment (frontend, history, matching, worker)
+- A complete Cadence deployment (frontend, history, matching, worker)
 - PostgreSQL as the main persistence store
 - Elasticsearch v7 for advanced visibility
-- Cadence Web UI
+- Cadence Web UI for workflow monitoring

 ---